manasakajjayam30/UPI-Fraud-Detection-using-Machine-Learning/README.md

 The repository contains the following files:

 - `UPI.py`: [Provide a brief description of what this Python file does.
 For example: "This script likely contains the machine learning model implementation, training process, and/or data preprocessing steps."]
-- `UPI.csv`: [Provide a brief description of this CSV file.
-For example: "This CSV file contains the dataset of UPI transactions used for training and evaluating the fraud detection model.
-It includes features such as transaction type, amount, sender/receiver details, and flags indicating if a transaction is fraudulent."]
+- `upi.7z`: This is a compressed archive (7z format) containing the dataset of UPI transactions used for training and evaluating the fraud detection model (`UPI.csv`).
+Due to file size limitations, the dataset has been compressed.
 - `README.md`: This file, providing an overview of the project.

 ## Dataset

-The project utilizes the `UPI.csv` dataset, which includes the following columns:
+The dataset for this project, `UPI.csv`, is provided in a compressed format (`upi.7z`).
+You will need to extract this archive to access the CSV file, which includes the following columns:

 - `step`: [Brief description of the 'step' column]
 - `type`: [Brief description of the 'type' column, e.g., transaction type like 'CASH-IN', 'CASH-OUT', 'TRANSFER', etc.]